certeu/morio/docs/docs/guides/goals/readme.md

 and backend, fit for purpose, and because its interpreted nature makes it easy to load code in a modular way.

-<small>**Design goal**: Keep it as simple as possible / Prioritize resilience, flexibility, maintainability, and automation</small> |
+<small>**Design goal**: Keep it as simple as possible / prioritise resilience, flexibility, maintainability, and automation</small> |
 <small>**Challenges**: Streaming data </small>

 ## Summary

 As you can see from our [technology choices](#technology-choices), Morio wraps a number of best-of-breed open source components to create a turn-key observability and streaming data platform.
-Morio abstract away the underlying complexity of configuring each of these services yourself, instead you can _Just run Morio_.
+Morio abstracts away the underlying complexity of configuring each of these services yourself, instead you can _Just run Morio_.

 Anyone with sufficient expertise, time, and dedication can build a state-of-the-art streaming data infrastructure and observability solution out of the components we have chosen.
-And if that is the kind of thing you are itching to setup and maintain, then by all means, have at it.
+And if that is the kind of thing you are itching to setup and maintain, then by all means, go for it.

-What we hoped to accomplish with Morio is to bring these technologies together as a neat pre-made bundle so that everyone can enjoy them without the steep learning curve.
+What we hoped to accomplish with Morio is to bring these technologies together as a neat, pre-made bundle so that everyone can enjoy them without the steep learning curve.

 [api]: /docs/reference/services/api/